 Some (but not all) non-functional characteristics of MHHS will be tested in SIT.
 Those tested in SIT can be broadly grouped as tests relating to:

-DIP interface – How the interface to the DIP functions, such as how duplicate messages are to be handled.
+DIP interface – how the interface to the DIP functions, such as how duplicate messages are to be handled.

-Transaction volumes – The volume of transactions be supported by certain components of the eco-system when acting together.
+Transaction volumes – the volume of transactions be supported by certain components of the eco-system when acting together.

 SIT Migration and Operational